skilesare/immortality/a-definition-of-morality.md

 #On Overcoming Evil

-We will find that morality demandes that a universal explainer try to explain evil, developing knowledge about that evil, and use the knowledge gained to annihilate that evil.
+We will find that morality demands that a universal explainer try to explain evil, developing knowledge about that evil, and use the knowledge gained to annihilate that evil.

+More knowledge protects entities from lower forces that would undo them.

+More knowledge allows entities to act with proper responsibility to lower entities.